-You’re playing your favorite game on your Nividia graphics enabled Windows 10 PC, and suddenly, you get a blue screen or Game frames start dropping.
+You’re playing your favorite game on your Nividia graphics-enabled Windows 11/10 PC, and suddenly, you get a blue screen or Game frames start dropping.
 This usually happens with the majority of Nvidia drivers.
 Updating Nividia drivers can fix all these problems what if the new update is faulty?
-Well, in such a scenario, you need to Rollback Nvidia Graphics drivers to the previous version in Windows 10 PC.
+Well, in such a scenario, you need to Rollback Nvidia Graphics drivers to the previous version in Windows 10 or 11 PC.
 The process of rolling back of any driver is an easy task, and we will guide you through the process here.

-Installing the right Nvidia graphics is important as without graphics, you won’t be able to enjoy games and other graphics related services.
+Installing the right Nvidia graphics is important as without graphics; you won’t be able to enjoy games and other graphics-related services.
 If you do major video rendering and editing, then rolling back to old Nvidia Graphics is very important.
-In some cases, the faulty Nvidia graphics can harm the CPU performance of your PC as well.
+In some cases, the faulty Nvidia graphics can also harm your PC’s CPU performance.

 What Is Nvidia Driver

-Nvidia is the market leader in the digital Graphics card.
+Nvidia is the market leader in digital Graphics cards.
 Its graphics card has come along a long way from the year 1993.
-It produces a staggering range of graphics cards, which makes graphic intensive work a breeze throughout and playing demanding Triple-A gaming titles.
+It produces a staggering range of graphics cards, which makes graphic intensive work a breeze throughout and plays demanding Triple-A gaming titles.
 Nvidia saw the light with the introduction of their first video card called GeForce 256.
 After that, there was no looking back for the company.

 The company trades under the name of GeForce, GTX, and the latest RTX series.
 RTX is the most powerful in this segment, is the first choice for games and video producers.
 The most powerful graphics card in their lineup is the RTX 2080ti, with a vRAM of 12GB.
 Now talking about Device Driver, it is a firmware that is in use to interact with the hardware or the installed GPU in the computer system to work efficiently with the operating system and thus to optimize the user experience.